Best Multi Effects Pedals For Under £250

 If the Boss pedals are the hard kids at school, on account of their brutish exterior and preceding reputations, then the Line 6 Amplifi is the science geek which goes on to become the rock star tech wizard.
 Looking like they were designed by Tony Stark, the FX100 pedal packs in a serious amount of tones and effects but has a few aces up its sleeves in the form of its connectivity with Apple iOS devices.
 From your iPhone or iPad, you can start deep editing the tones to your liking, before beaming them back onto the pedal ready to use.
 Not only that, the FX100 can hear your favourite artists and magically ‘match’ their tone so yours is the same.

 Ok, let’s get small for a minute, or rather compact.
 The perfect mix of intuitive design, advanced technology, and petit form factor.
-The GT-001 Guitar Effects Processor gives you the power of Boss’s flagship GT-100 (Version 2.0) in a compact, desktop unit that’s easy to use and the perfect size for your home studio or mobile rig!
-With an XLR input equipped with phantom power, the Boss GT 001 Guitar Effects Processor allows you to capture vocals and acoustic instruments, with high recording quality.
-Furthermore, the GT-001 is supplied with specially designed patches specifically designed for vocals and acoustic instruments!
+The GT-1 Guitar Effects Processor gives you a lot of the capability of Boss’s flagship GT-1 in a compact, desktop unit that’s easy to use and the perfect size for your home studio or mobile rig!
+Filled with COSM amplifier models, built in looper and a huge range of incredible effects, the GT-1 gives big pedal power whilst keeping costs low.

-More than just a little effects processor, the GT-001 can open up your recording capabilities and be just the piece of kit you need to begin making great music.
+More than just a little effects processor, the GT-1 can open up your recording capabilities and be just the piece of kit you need to begin making great music.

 For all guitar effects, please visit the Dawsons website.